-The ICL prohibits undertakings to refuse being examined or refuse providing the information required, or to obstruct the process of investigation and/or examination.
+The ICL prohibits undertakings from refusing to be examined, refusing to provide the information required, or obstructing the process of investigation and/or examination.
 As also mentioned in our response to question 2.2, refusal or obstruction may result in the KPPU referring the matter to the Police, which will start a criminal investigation not only regarding the refusal or obstruction by the undertaking, but also the cartel case itself.
 We are not aware of any cases in which a cartel case was referred to the Police for criminal investigation as a result of the obstruction of investigations.